Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Proof of Proposition

 The first integral converges to zero as the functions $f\circ \exp(u) - f \circ \exp(u_n)$ converges uniformly to zero in $n$.
 The second integral clearly converges to zero by compactness and the definition of $\nu_n$.
 Taking $n\to \infty$,

-From uniform convergence and \eqref{facil} we have Replacing $\nu$ with an ergodic component of $\nu$ satisfying (\ref{eq1}), we can suppose $\nu$ is $s$-ergodic.
+From uniform convergence and \eqref{facil} we have Replacing $\nu$ with an ergodic component of $\nu$ satisfying (\ref{eq1}) we can suppose $\nu$ is $s$-ergodic.

-Let $p$ denote the natural projection of $UF $ onto $M^\alpha$, and let $\mu' = p_{*}\nu$.
+Let $p$ denote the natural projection of $UF $ onto $M^\alpha$ and let $\mu' = p_{*}\nu$.
 Clearly $\mu'$ is $s$-invariant and ergodic.
-We show that $\mu'$ has at least one non-zero fiberwise Lyapunov exponent.
+We show that $\lambda^F_+(s,\mu')$, the average top fiberwise Lyapunov exponent, is positive.
 Indeed for $\nu$-almost every $(x_0,v_0)$ in $UF$, it follows from the pointwise ergodic theorem and the chain rule that

 As $\inf_{N\to \infty} \frac{1}{N}\log \left( \restrict{\|D_{x_0}s^{N}}{F} \| \right)\ge \epsilon $ for $\mu'$-\ae $x_0$, it follows $\lambda^F_+(s,\mu') \ge \epsilon.$

 Finally, averaging $\mu'$ against a \Folner sequence in $A$ and passing to a subsequential limit $\mu$, from Lemma \ref{lemma:averagingiscool} we have that $\mu$ is $A$-invariant and $\lambda^F_+(s,\mu)\ge \lambda^F_+(s,\mu') > 0$.
 This completes the proof of Proposition \ref{prop:lyapons}.